dougeby/IntuneDocs/intune-azure/manage-apps/manage-data-transfer-between-ios-apps-with-microsoft-intune.md

 For example, the **Require app PIN** policy setting is easy to visually test on a device.
 If the policy setting is set to **Yes**, the end user should see a prompt to set or enter a PIN when attempting to access company data.

-First,  [create and deploy an app protection policy](create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md) to the iOS app.
-See [Validate app protection policies](validate-mobile-application-management.md) for more information on how to test app protection policy.
+First,  [create and assign an app protection policy](app-protection-policies.md) to the iOS app.
+See [Validate app protection policies](validate-app-protection-policies.md) for more information on how to test app protection policy.

 ### See also